-What a better way to start Thursday morning, having watched Laracon 2019 and all the great speakers attending the event delivered tremendously useful information for beginners as well as advanced users – we thought that this would be a perfect time for us to share what Laravel 5.8 brings to the table, and oh boy it does look good.
+What a better way to start Thursday morning, having watched Laracon 2019 and all the great speakers attending the event delivered tremendously useful information for beginners and advanced users – we thought now would be the perfect time for us to share what Laravel 5.8 brings to the table, and oh boy it does look good.

 Updates delivered as a Swiss Clockwork

 Having an official release cycle known ahead of time is a pure godsend for us all.
-It allows us, end users to plan ahead when we need to perform upgrades, and also the dev teams using the software a way of knowing what is coming and when to expect it.
-Since Laravel 5.X update has been released roughly every six months.
-This announcement and all new releases have followed this schedule since 2015.
-Laravel always was on point with their schedule, and as previously discussed when 5.7 was released with the new 5.8 – now the older Laravel 5.7 will no longer receive feature bug fixes and updates, so this is something to be considered.
-Still, 5.7 will receive security updates until August 2019 which is an admirable commitment from the core team.
-As of now, Laravel 5.8 is the latest stable version and will receive bug fixes and updates until approximately August 2019 and security fixes until about February 2020.
+It gives us, the end users, the opportunity to plan ahead when we have to proceed with upgrades.
+Additionally, it provides the dev teams that use the software a way of knowing what is coming and when to expect it.
+After Laravel’s 5.X release, new updates have been delivered roughly six months one after another.
+This announcement and all new versions have followed this half-year schedule since 2015.
+Laravel always was on point with their schedule.
+Keep note that with the new 5.8 – now the older Laravel 5.7 will not get further bug fixes and updates.
+That was previously discussed when 5.7 was released.
+Still, 5.7 will get updates in regards to security until August 2019 which is some praiseworthy commitment by the core team.
+As of now, Laravel 5.8 is the most current stable version and will continue receiving the needed bug fixes and updates roughly until August 2019.
+All security fixes will be present approximately until February 2020.
 But we all know that having updates performed for the sake of updates alone isn’t enough.

 While we perform compatibility tests on our platform to ensure our users are not going to have to face difficulties with the server environment itself, we do have the chance to play around with the scripts extensively either it being Laravel or something entirely different, we always look into the updates, as an end user would.
 Which bring us to the most important thing – what are updates, if they don’t bring